Visuals to communicate research topics

 The final report highlights issues groups with different intersectionalities, primarily brown people, go through in Cork society (and also mentions good things) and suggests a look at current policies and attitudes towards integration in Europe.

-My last job in Copenhagen before moving to Ireland involved providing animated graphics for a product launch by a well-known Danish brand.
-Two artists had developed a 3-metres tall inverted pyramid suspended from the ceiling at the venue of the launch.
+Ceremoniously, my last project in Copenhagen before moving to Ireland.
+I animated graphics for a product launch by a well-known Danish brand.
+Two artists had developed a physical 3-metres tall inverted pyramid sculpture suspended from the ceiling at the launch venue.